Graylog2/documentation/pages/getting_started/rsyslog.rst

 Log into the VM
 ^^^^^^^^^^^^^^^

-We’re going to use rsyslog because we already have it running on the virtual server.
+We’re going to use rsyslog because we already have it running on the virtual machine.
 So, go to the image and login with ``ubuntu/ubuntu``.

 .. image:: /images/gs_6-glslogin.png